shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 Example: A paladin wants to cast Divine Smite at 4th level, but doesn’t have any 4th level spell slots available, so he exerts himself to cast the spell.
 Then he takes 4 points of exhaustion.

 When you make a weapon attack, you can exert yourself to double your attack roll.
 Then you gain X points of exhaustion, where X is the resulting attack value divided by 10, rounded up.
-Example: A rogue rolls a 12 for attack, but it won’t hit, so the rogue exerts himself to double his attack roll to 24, which hits.
+Example: A rogue rolls a 12 for attack, but thinks it’s too low to hit, so the rogue exerts himself to double his attack roll to 24, which he thinks will hit.
 Then he takes 3 points of exhaustion.

-You may exert yourself to add your relevant ability modifier to a saving throw or ability check, taking 1 point of exhaustion.
+You may exert yourself to add your relevant ability modifier to a saving throw or ability check, taking 2 points of exhaustion.
 You can only exert yourself once per saving throw or ability check.

 When you exert yourself, you may ignore all effects of Exhaustion for the roll you exert yourself for.